Bachelor of Science in Accounting

 FREE ELECTIVES: 12 credits

-- With the exception of Economics (ECO), Management Information Systems (MIS), and Management - Quantitative (MGQ), courses offered by the Accounting and Business Administration Department are not allowed.
-Accounting/Business course designations are: ACC, BA, FIN, HSM, MGT, MKT.
+- With the exception of Management Information Systems (MIS), and Management - Quantitative (MGQ), courses offered by the Accounting and Information Systems Department are not allowed.
+Accounting and Information Systems course designations are: ACC, FIN, HSM.
 Courses used to fulfill the free electives may but are not required to have a competency.

 TOTAL BS PROGRAM REQUIREMENTS = 120 CREDITS

-A student transferring from a two-year college or from a four-year school with a non-registered Accounting program may transfer the following accounting courses provided they have been assessed as meeting Daemen's stated levels of competence for comparable work: ACC225, ACC226, ACC315.
+A student transferring from a two-year college or from a four-year school with a non-registered Accounting program will be limited to transferring the following accounting courses provided they have been assessed as meeting Daemen's stated levels of competence for comparable work: ACC225, ACC226, ACC315.
 A transfer student who originally enters another major at Daemen and transfers into the Accounting program will need to undergo a re-evaluation of any transfer of accounting courses to meet the above requirements.

 Admission To Upper Division Requirements